Low-energy unphysical saddle in polynomial molecular potentials: Discussion

 The present results cast a shadow on the traditional use of the polynomial approximation of the physical APES for the calculation of highly excited vibrational or roto-vibrational spectra of polyatomic molecules.
-For example, in most molecules, IVR (intramolecular vibrational relaxation) spectra involve energy levels much above the saddle.
-Hence, IVR applications of exact numerical methods, such as the Lanczos or Davidson algorithms \cite{Gruebele96,Wyatt98,Pochert00,Callegari03} or the Green-function method proposed here, are bound to face the problem of tunneling.
-The consequent broadening of the resonant states poses an intrinsic limit to the spectral accuracy which can be obtained.
-A real progress may be achieved by the use of smarter parametrizations of the APES (e.g.\ based on Morse coordinates), providing the correct large-${\bf Q}$ behavior.
+For example, in most molecules, IVR (intramolecular vibrational relaxation) spectra involve energy levels much above the saddle \cite{Pearman98}.
+Hence, IVR applications of exact numerical methods, such as the Lanczos or Davidson algorithms \cite{Gruebele96,Wyatt98,Pochert00,Callegari03} or the Green-function method proposed here, are bound to face the problem of the saddle of the PP. The consequent broadening of the resonant states poses an intrinsic limit to the spectral accuracy which can be obtained.
+A real progress may be achieved by the use of smarter local parametrizations of the APES (e.g.\ based on Morse coordinates \cite{Carter93,Zhou02}).